m-pilia-pr2/fx2048/README.md

 been included in the game2048.jar too.

-You will need [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and [ANT](http://ant.apache.org/) installed to build the project.
+You will need [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and [ANT](http://ant.apache.org/) to build the project.
 You can build the two components separately, launching ant in each project root (both giocatoreAutomatico/ and fx2048/ folders) with the following command: